Privacy notice for online platforms

 We exclusively use your data for the specific purpose of handling your applications, orders or requests.
 The legal basis for this is Art.
 6(1)(b), GDPR.
 The legal basis for the processing of data transmitted as part of a request is Art.
 6(1)(a), GDPR.

 Your data will be deleted once your enquiry is processed, unless legal record-keeping requirements apply.

-If you use the FAQs feature we will not collect or process any personal data.
+If you use the smart FAQs feature, we will not collect or process any personal data.
 Our service partner will only analyse the questions you entered in order to optimise the answers.
 Our service partner will process your data to reply to your request and for internal purposes, e.g. control and enhancement of business and service processes (Art.
-6(1)(b), GDPR).
+6(1)(f), GDPR).

 4.7 Data processing on other Internet sites

 We not only operate our Online Platform but are represented on other portals e.g. social networks (such as the Facebook fan page) or YouTube (third-party portals).
 Our aim is to increase awareness of us and be available for you to contact us also outside our Online Platform.